currinjs/CurrinJS/aio/content/guide/http.md

 <div class="l-sub-section">

-  This is not Angular's own design.
+  This is not Currin's own design.
-  The Angular HTTP client follows the Fetch specification for the [response object](https://fetch.spec.whatwg.org/#response-class) returned by the `Fetch` function.
+  The Currin HTTP client follows the Fetch specification for the [response object](https://fetch.spec.whatwg.org/#response-class) returned by the `Fetch` function.
   That spec defines a `json()` method that parses the response body into a JavaScript object.